actions/importer-labs/gitlab/valet-forecast-lab.md

   ![forecast_output](https://user-images.githubusercontent.com/18723510/185232893-1ed46bca-f310-47dc-804c-40c13737f231.png)

 ## Review forecast report
-Now we will open the forecast report and review the calculated metrics.
+Open the forecast report and review the calculated metrics.
 - From the codespace explorer pane find `./tmp/forecast_reports/forecast_report.md` and right-click, and select __Open Preview__.
   ![forecast_explorer](https://user-images.githubusercontent.com/18723510/185234641-948a551b-316f-4cce-9e7d-4c078ae11a04.png)
 - The file should be similar to this.